Flutamide (Eulexin®, Drogenil®)

-Flutamide is available through select specialty pharmacies.
-Your oncology team will work with your prescription drug plan to identify an in-network specialty pharmacy for distribution of this medication and shipment directly to your home.
+Flutamide is available through retail or mail order pharmacy.
+Your oncology team will work with your prescription drug plan to identify an in-network, retail or mail order pharmacy for medication distribution.

 Possible Side Effects of Flutamide

 There are a number of things you can do to manage the side effects of flutamide.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Your urine may appear orange-brown or green-yellow in color while taking this medication.
 This is expected and not a cause of concern as the medication is cleared from your body.
-If you have other urinary symptoms, such as frequency or painful urination, call your doctor or nurse.
+If you have other urinary symptoms, such as frequency or painful urination, call your care provider.

 - Keep well-hydrated with eight glasses of water daily.

 - Drink ice water or apply an ice pack at the onset of a hot flash.